code-divyu/Portfolio-website/README.md

 # Portfolio Website

+## About

+Welcome to my portfolio website!
+This platform serves as a comprehensive showcase of my professional journey, technical skills, and creative projects.
+Built with passion and attention to detail, this website reflects my commitment to clean code, modern design principles, and user-centric development.

+As a dedicated developer, I believe in creating digital experiences that are not only visually appealing but also functional and accessible.
+This portfolio demonstrates my proficiency in web technologies and my ability to transform ideas into reality through code.
 ## Overview
 This is a personal portfolio website showcasing projects, skills, and professional experience.
 The website is designed with a modern, responsive layout to provide an engaging user experience across all devices.